ROS introduction

 roslaunch file.launch

-The first one is for the case when you use launch file provided with the package- you can run it from any folder.
-The second option is when you use standalone launch file- you must run it in the folder where the launch file is located or point the path to it.
+The first one is for the case when you use launch file provided with the package (you can run it from any folder).
+The second option is when you use standalone launch file (you must run it in the folder where the launch file is located or point the path to it).

-Structure of .launch
+Structure of the .launch

-file is defined in a markup language derived from XML and similar to
+File structure is defined in a markup language derived from XML and similar to HTML.
+Content of the .launch

 file is inserted between the start and end tags: <launch>...</launch>